gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 large p-value in either model, it can be removed and all that is left to describe the responses is a mean-only model.
 Otherwise the single variable model is the final model.
-Usually we will not have to delve deeply into this tree of models, but it is good to consider the potential paths that an analysis could involve before it is started.
+Usually we will not have to delve deeply into this tree of models and might stop earlier in the tree if that fully addresses our research question, but it is good to consider the potential paths that an analysis could involve before it is started if model refinement is being considered.

-\indent To perform the first test (after checking that assumptions are met, of course), we can apply the ``Anova`` function from the ``car`` package to an interaction model^[We could also use the ``anova`` function to do this but using ``Anova``
+\indent To perform the first test (after checking that assumptions are not problematic, of course), we can apply the ``Anova`` function from the ``car`` package to an interaction model^[We could also use the ``anova`` function to do this but using ``Anova``